 Though Salinger struggles to see eye to eye with his father, he and his mother Miriam (Hope Davis), share an extremely close relationship.

 “The Miriam character is really a lot of the heart of the movie because it’s that mother son relationship that is the one consistent thing throughout Jerry’s whole life,” notes Strong.”
-She was completely behind him as a writer, even through the war, and she stood by his side.
+She was completely behind him as a writer, even though the war, and she stood by his side.
 It’s heartwarming to see that relationship connect through all the ups and downs and tragedy of Jerry’s life.”

 The World Of Salinger